· FODMAP Diet Guide · guides · 8 min read

 Work with a specialized dietitian — The FODMAP diet is complex and temporarily restrictive.
 A dietitian trained in FODMAP management can ensure you’re following it correctly and meeting your nutritional needs.

-Understand it’s temporary – The elimination phase is only 2-6 weeks, not a lifetime diet.
+Understand it’s temporary — The elimination phase lasts only 2-6 weeks, not a lifetime.
 Many people misunderstand this crucial point.

-Getting started is easier when you know simple substitutions:
+Getting started is easier when you know simple substitutions.
+You can also look up specific foods in our FODMAP food database.

 | High FODMAP Food | Low FODMAP Alternative |